Baby bed bugs are commonly referred to in the field as “nymphs,” a term used to describe the immature form of many insects.

 Do Baby Bed Bugs Bite?

-Yes, baby bed bugs can bite.
-According to the University of Minnesota Extension, “newly emerged nymphs seek a blood meal,” which is necessary for them to survive and grow.
+Yes, baby bed bugs bite and feed on blood just like their adult counterparts.
+Even newly-hatched nymphs will seek out a blood meal, which is necessary for them to survive and grow.

 You can see a photo of a bed bug nymph biting and feeding on a person’s skin in the images above.